 We listen actively and act thoughtfully.
 We will create a deeper connection with our suppliers and their respective communities through open dialogue.

-In 1999, we developed a set of principles in partnership with our suppliers.
-These principles set down our requirements for suppliers to comply with all relevant local and national laws, particularly on: working hours and conditions, health and safety, rates of pay, terms of employment and minimum age of employment.
+In 1999, we joined the Ethical Trading Initiative (ETI) and also developed a set of principles in partnership with our suppliers.
+These principles set down our requirements for suppliers to comply with all relevant local and national laws, particularly on: working hours and conditions, living wages, health and safety, rates of pay, terms of employment and minimum age of employment.

 In 2014 we strengthened these to include human rights, gender equality, community, fairness and small farmers.

 Download ETI base code PDF

 We were also founder members of SEDEX (Supplier Ethical Data Exchange) in 2004 which is working to reduce audit fatigue within the Global Supply Chain.
 We require all product suppliers to:

 · Be signed up to the M&S Global Sourcing Principles